Lupus and Menopause: What Will Happen Next?

 Although premenopausal women with SLE have more disease activity than postmenopausal, there is a constant rate of improvement overtime independently of where they fall in the menopausal status.

-Is Hormone Replacement Therapy Possible With Lupus?
+Is Hormone Replacement Therapy Possible for Lupus Patients?

 You may have heard that women can ease the symptoms of menopause by taking prescribed hormone preplacement.
 I was prescribed progesterone to help with heavy periods and mid-cycle bleeding due to fibroids in my uterus.
 Progesterone is a hormone, so I worried if it would have an impact on my lupus.

 Studies vary as to whether women should take hormone replacement therapy — whether the benefits outweigh the risks of increased cardiovascular issues and deep venous thrombosis that can sometimes be triggered.
-But, these same studies concluded that HRT is generally safe and does not increase the incidence rate of lupus flares.
+But, these same studies conclude that HRT is generally safe and does not increase the incidence rate of lupus flares.

 I have battled lupus and fibromyalgia for many years.
 I most recently have been diagnosed with Sjögren’s disease and Hashimoto’s thyroiditis.